Philadelphia metropolitan area: Subregions

-Sixteen counties in four states constitute the Philadelphia-Reading-Camden Combined Statistical Area.
-The five Pennsylvania counties in the Metropolitan Statistical Area are collectively known as Southeastern Pennsylvania, and the four suburban counties from this region are sometimes called the "collar counties."
-Aside from Philadelphia, major municipalities in Southeastern Pennsylvania include the inner suburbs of Upper Darby Township and Bensalem Township.
-Berks County, which forms its own MSA and contains the CSA's second largest city, Reading, is generally not considered to be part of Southeastern Pennsylvania and is sometimes assigned to South Central Pennsylvania.
+The Philadelphia–Reading–Camden combined statistical area includes sixteen counties in four states.
+The five Pennsylvania counties in the metropolitan statistical area are collectively known as Southeastern Pennsylvania.
+In addition to Philadelphia, major municipalities in Southeastern Pennsylvania include the inner suburbs of Upper Darby Township and Bensalem Township.
+Berks County, which forms its own MSA and contains the CSA's second largest city, Reading, is occasionally not considered to be part of Southeastern Pennsylvania and is sometimes assigned to South Central Pennsylvania.

-The seven New Jersey counties in the CSA form South Jersey, although Ocean County, which is part of the New York CSA, is also sometimes considered to be part of South Jersey.
+The seven New Jersey counties in the CSA are in South Jersey.
 Atlantic County, Cape May County, and Cumberland County each form their own respective metropolitan statistical areas.
-Atlantic City, Cape May County, and the southern Jersey Shore, including Margate City, Ventnor City, the Wildwoods, and Sea Isle City, are major tourist destinations for people from inside and outside of the Delaware Valley.
+Atlantic City, Cape May County, New Jersey, and the southern Jersey Shore, including Margate City, Ventnor City, the Wildwoods, Northfield, Sea Isle City, are major tourist destinations for people from inside and outside of the metropolitan area.
 Other major municipalities in South Jersey include Cherry Hill and Camden, which is across the Delaware River, east of Philadelphia.
+Burlington, Camden, Gloucester, and Salem Counties comprise the Delaware River Region, one of seven officially recognized tourism regions by the New Jersey Department of Tourism.

 The two counties of Delaware in the CSA constitute a majority of Delaware's land mass and population.
-Wilmington is the most populous city in Delaware and the fifth-most populous municipality in the Delaware Valley.
+Wilmington is the most populous city in Delaware and the fifth-most populous municipality in the metropolitan Philadelphia.
 The lone Maryland county in the Philadelphia-Reading-Camden Combined Statistical Area is part of the region known as the Eastern Shore of Maryland.

-Media market

-The Delaware Valley and several areas bordering up on it, including the Lehigh Valley, are part of the Philadelphia media market, the fourth-largest media market in the nation as of 2023.